C0Assassin/rb4-to-rb2/README.md

 ## RB4 DLC:
 The following DLC is available too: (@ = Recreation chart) (% = real midi/recreational animations, mogg, and/or lipsync)
+(An Ultimate CON is still a RB1/2 CON file, but will still load keys or pro instruments when loaded into RB3.)
 *  Ace of Base - The Sign
 *  Aerosmith - Angel
 *  Aerosmith - Crazy